-Cross guarantee refers to an arrangement between two or more related companies to provide a guarantee to each other’s obligations.
-The guarantee is mostly among companies trading under the same group, or between the parent company and its subsidiaries.
-Cross guarantee protects the company that incurred a liability (such as a loan) from losing its assets if it defaults on its obligations.
+A cross guarantee refers to an arrangement between two or more related companies to provide a guarantee to each other’s obligations.
+Such a guarantee is commonly made among companies trading under the same group or between a parent company and its subsidiaries.
+A cross guarantee protects the company that incurred a liability (such as a loan) from losing its assets if it defaults on its obligations.

-If one company in a group of companies borrows a loan from a bank and the other related companies provide the guarantee, the lender receives assurance that the borrower will repay the loan.
+If one company in a group of companies borrows a loan from a bank and the other related companies provide the cross guarantee, the lender receives assurance that the loan will be repaid.
 If the borrower fails to make principal and interest payments on time, the lender may require the guarantors to repay the loan on behalf of the borrower.

 Also, when the loan is too large for one company to guarantee, several related companies may offer to cover a pro rata portion of the total loan.
 If the obligor is unable to make the agreed-upon repayments, each of the guarantors will be responsible for meeting the loan repayment.